ermongroup/cs228-notes/representation/undirected/index.md

 ## Markov Random Fields

 {% marginfigure 'nb1' 'assets/img/mrf.png' 'Undirected graphical representation of a joint probability of voting preferences over four individuals.
 The figure on the right illustrates the pairwise factors present in the model.'%} As a motivating example, suppose that we model the distribution of political voting preferences among persons $$A,B,C,D$$.
 Let's say that $$(A,B)$$, $$(B,C)$$, $$(C,D)$$, and $$(D,A)$$ are friends, and friends tend to have similar voting preferences.
-These influences can be naturally represented by a directed graph
+These influences can be naturally represented by a undirected graph.

 One way to define a probability over the joint voting decision of $$A,B,C,D$$ is to assign scores to each assignment to these variables and then define a probability as a normalized score.
 A score can be any function, but in our case, we will define it to be of the form
 {% math %}